 Sao Paulo History

-Historically São Paulo has developed in a very different fashion to Brazil’s colonial coastal cities that boast a notable Portuguese heritage such as Salvador.
+Historically São Paulo has developed in a very different fashion to Brazil’s colonial coastal cities.

 The beginnings of Piratininga, as the city was formerly known, were celebrated with a mass at the Jesuit chapel at Pateo do Collegio.

 The chapel was built to convert natives to Catholicism and the site was chosen because of its location on a river and between the ocean and fertile lands.
 São Paulo only officially became a city in 1711.

 In the early years, the town was little more than a backwater used as a base by explorers, slave owners and prospectors.

 A gold boom at the end of the 17th century and the subsequent sugar cane production did little to change its relatively low-profile status.

 But the rise of coffee production in the 19th century propelled São Paulo towards economic domination.

 The city soon became the richest in the nation and the coffee boom sparked mass immigration.
 Railroads were built, connecting São Paulo to other important cities.